NotTrueFalse/Captcha_solving/README.md

 <br>
 # STEP 1 - creating a dataset
 2 Méthodes :
-- unzip the captcha.7z archive
+- unzip the captcha.7z archive, and put all image under the `captcha` folder
 - OR use generator.js to create your own captcha(s)

 ## generator.js usage